 After the project's three-year demonstration period, the freeway shoulders will be restored to prior condition and buses will no longer operate on the shoulders along this route.
-Detailed performance monitoring will be conducted throughout the demonstration period to document on-time performance data, travel speeds, technology usage, enforcement issues, and rider/driver perceptions of the service.
-The data gathered will provide participating agencies with insight and policy considerations for future vehicle-to-infrastructure technology and operations.
+Detailed performance monitoring will document on-time performance data, travel speeds, technology use, enforcement issues, and rider/driver perceptions of the service.
+Participating agencies will use this data when planning future projects that include vehicle-to-infrastructure technology.